Bumps and redness on the face, how to get rid of them?

 A diet rich in omega-3, zinc, and antioxidants helps reduce skin inflammation.
 Avoiding processed foods, sugar, and dairy products can be beneficial for skin prone to acne and rosacea.

-4. Specific Treatments
+4. Specific treatments

-Remove redness and scars from pimples
+Remove redness and acne scars

 • Use of vitamin C serums to brighten the complexion.